-Relevance Volume (megaliters/year) Comparison with previous reporting year Please explain Fresh surface water Relevant 30,097.36 Lower This is a decrease of 6 percent.
-However, it includes some discharge of rainwater/snowmelt where runoff is collected and treated at several sites in North America, and therefore cannot be separately metered, which affects year-on-year comparisons.
-Most of this discharge (98%) is clean cooling water which was released to the natural waterways from which it was taken.
-Brackish surface water/seawater Not relevant Groundwater Relevant 699.9 About the same Third-party destinations Relevant 103.79 About the same
+Relevance Volume (megaliters/year) Comparison with previous reporting year Please explain

+Fresh surface water Relevant 30,064.06 About the same Clean discharge to surface waters made up 98.7% of our total discharge and was about the same as last year.
+This amount includes discharge of some rainwater/snowmelt where runoff is collected and treated at several sites in North America, and therefore cannot be separately metered.
+This can affect year-on-year comparisons.

+Brackish surface water/seawater Not relevant

+Groundwater Relevant 383.32 About the same

+Third-party destinations Relevant 0.2 Lower